joeesmithh/ceg2350f25-joeesmithh/Lab02/README.md

     ```
 7. Command to return to `ubuntu` user:
     ```bash
-    exit # This is the only command that worked before giving phillip sudo access
+    exit # This is the only command that worked before giving jsmith sudo access
     ```
 8. Command to return to `ubuntu` home directory:
     ```bash